tigerraj32/Cheetsheet-Collection/MQTT.md

 # Message Queuing Telemetry Transport (MQTT)

-`MQTT` is extremely lightweight `pubish subscribe` messaging protocol  that transport message between device over the TCP/IP.
-It is desiggn for bidirectional connection between remotely placed device (specialy used for iOT devices) with  `small code footprint`.
+`MQTT` is extremely lightweight `pubish subscribe` messaging protocol  that transport message between device over the TCP/IP that run over `port 1883 for plain MQTT and 8883 for MQTT over TLS`.
+It is desiggn for bidirectional connection between remotely placed device
+(specialy used for iOT devices) with  `small code footprint`.

 ## MQTT Architecture